kang5647/SC1015-Mini-Project/README.md

 2. [Data_Analysis_part2.ipynb*](JUpyter_notebooks/Data_Analysis_part2.ipynb)
 \
 \
 Require [match_15m.csv](data/match_15m.csv) and [match_full_time.csv](data/match_full_time.csv).
-We separate Data Analysis into 2 parts as a single notebook is too big  to be uploaded onto github.
+We separate Data Analysis into 2 parts as a single notebook is too large to be uploaded onto github.
 The code in the notebooks are used to analyze the
  **macro decisions** against **win rate** in the first 15 minutes of the match.
 Each analysis is done by **tiers** to see if players in different tiers vary in decision-making and playstyle.
 Some **data cleaning** and **feature engineering** is done for the analysis. **Plotly** is used to visualize the data.
 ### 2. [Data Cleaning](/Jupyter_notebooks/Data_Cleaning.ipynb)
    Require [match_15m.csv](data/match_15m.csv) and [match_full_time.csv](data/match_full_time.csv).
 This notebook is used to **combine all the data